Cyprus sells bonds as Greece struggles with euro zone future

 By contrast yields on debt issued by Greece, the country which effectively forced Cyprus to seek an international bailout in 2013, are only slightly below their highest levels since Athens restructured its debt in 2012.

-Greek 10-year bonds yielded 11.62 percent GR10YT=TWEB on Tuesday and its two-year bonds GR2YT=TWEB 21.54 percent - and that marked a 129 basis point drop on the day.
+Greek 10-year bonds yielded 11.62 percent on Tuesday and its two-year bonds 21.54 percent - and that marked a 129 basis point drop on the day.

 "We have bought more Cypriot debt in today's new issue," said Mark Dowding, portfolio manager at BlueBay Asset Management.
 "The performance of Cyprus's economy since they entered the (bailout) programme has been impressive."